A 4th OWI/DUI offense in Wisconsin is classified as an automatic class H felony.

 • Lifetime driver’s license revocation

-• 1-3 + years required ignition interlock device in vehicle
+• 1-3 + years required ignition interlock device in a vehicle

 • Travel ban to Canada and problems traveling within the EU